ginerorama/CyanoGenes/README.md

 ![alt text](https://github.com/ginerorama/CyanoGenes/blob/master/images/Logo.gif)
 <br />
 <br />
-A user-friendly gene annotation tool for cyanobacteria developed in Python using a Tkinter graphical interface.
+CyanoGenes is an user-friendly gene annotation tool for cyanobacteria developed in Python using a Tkinter graphical interface.
 CyanoGenes uses a list of genes to annotate and calculate functional categories enrinchment according to Cyanobase classification.

-Important note: Several tests have been performed with this program to design primers that worked fine for PCR experiments.
-However this software is still experimental, and their results should be taken with cautions.